mcamara/laravel-localization/README.md

 http://url-to-laravel
 http://url-to-laravel/test
 ```
 The package sets your application locale `App::getLocale()` according to your url.
-You may translate your files as explained in [Laravel Localization docs](http://laravel.com/docs/localization).
+The locale may then be used for [Laravel's localization features](http://laravel.com/docs/localization).

 You may add middleware to your group like this: